-The financial statements do not include all the information and disclosures required in annual financial statements, and should be read in conjunction with BGHL's annual financial statements for the year ended 31 December 2016, which are prepared in accordance with International Financial Reporting Standards as adopted by the European Union.
+The financial statements do not include all the information and disclosures required in annual financial statements, and should be read in conjunction with BGHL's annual financial statements for the year ended 31 December 2017, which are prepared in accordance with International Financial Reporting Standards as adopted by the European Union.

 The accounting policies have been applied consistently by BGHL to all periods presented in these interim financial statements.
-The same accounting policies, presentation and methods of computation are followed in this set of condensed financial statements as applied in BGHL's latest annual audited financial statements for the year ended 31 December 2016.
+The same accounting policies, presentation and methods of computation are followed in this set of condensed financial statements as applied in BGHL's latest annual audited financial statements for the year ended 31 December 2017, except IFRS 9 is adopted in these interim financial statements from 1 January 2018.
 Major accounting policies are described below.